My Daughter's Mental Illness Turned My World Upside Down

 Out of nowhere, my daughter, at 10 years old, suddenly broke into severe bouts of psychosis, hallucinating horrific things happening over-and-over to all of the people she loves, forgetting her own age, school, family, home, friends, etc. In the hospital and in therapy, she would answer questions about herself incorrectly, sometimes with the answers being consistent for hours or days at a time, even though they were incorrect.

-After over a year of intensive in-home and outpatient psychotherapy, repeated stays in Children’s Hospital and going through every test that every doctor could possibly think of, with still no clue as to what was causing her repeated fainting spells, severe headaches, catatonic episodes and hallucinations, her psychiatrist and psychotherapy team came to me with a potential new diagnosis; Dissociative Identity Disorder.
+After over a year of intensive in-home and outpatient psychotherapy, repeated stays in Children's Hospital and going through every test that every doctor could possibly think of, with still no clue as to what was causing her repeated fainting spells, severe headaches, catatonic episodes and hallucinations, her psychiatrist and psychotherapy team came to me with a potential new diagnosis; dissociative identity disorder.

-Little Prepared for Coping with Severe Mental Illness in My Family
+Coping with Severe Mental Illness in My Family

 Even with a bachelor's in psychology, I still thought this was a ridiculous request, but agreed to comply.
 Sure enough, that same day she went into an episode and when I asked her name, it took 20 minutes to convince her that I was not one of the "bad people" that she had been hallucinating, but she still denied that I was her mother and refused to tell me her name.
 I told her that we had just returned from the ice cream shop and asked what kind of ice cream she had just eaten.
 At that, she looked at me and said, "wait a minute, are you (daughter's name) mommy?"